christopher-besch/homepage/src/articles/19_forgejo_pub_sub_pattern_history/forgejo_pub_sub_pattern_history.md

 It allows packages to publish messages grouped by topics.
 Other packages subscribe to those topics and get called when a message for a topic of interest arrives.
 `forgejo.org/services/notify.Notify` is the broker, which facilitating all this.
-I've created a visualization this pub-sub pattern.
+I've created a visualization of this pub-sub pattern.
 Packages are Forgejo-orange and topics Codeberg-blue.
 Every arrow goes in the direction messages flow; from sender to receiver.
 Please use a device with a large screen like a laptop; it doesn't work on a smartphone.